- 26 Mar 2021

 Social Media

-Social media plays a massive part in any marketing strategy, and most social media platforms have many accessibility and capability functions.
-This will make it easier for you to add descriptions and ALT text to any of the posts you are producing.
+Social media plays a massive part in any marketing strategy, and most social media platforms should have many accessibility and capability functions.

 Ensure you’re using the available accessibility features – there may even be some hidden that you didn’t realise were offered by these platforms.